Parallel-Zip/Parallel-Zip/README.md

 ./main h file1.txt file2.txt file3.txt

 Compressed files are stored in "compressed" folder and you can find the test files in the "test_files" folder.

+# Limitations and Scope
+Parallel zip has been implemented for text files and in future it can be extentded to zip directories and other formats like .jpeg</br>
+Approach can also be extended to unzip files parallely.</br>
+Although mmap helps to reduce overhead and equally divide the workload between thread, but it also results in waste of memory because the page size is an interger value.